 - 2 tbsp naturally brewed soya sauce (Gluten-free option: use tamari)

 - 1 tbsp fresh lemon juice

-Whisk all ingredients for the dipping sauce together.
-Serve and enjoy!
+- Whisk all ingredients for the dipping sauce together.
+Serve with the wraps!